xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

 ## conclusion

-Being able to easily trace syscalls or library calls can be super handy sometimes when debugging something.
+Being able to easily trace syscalls or library calls can be super handy when debugging.
 The `strace`, `dtruss` and `ltrace` utilities are definitely a must-have in a programmer’s toolbelt, even if many things can also be done in a debugger.
 DTrace however is a totally different beast.
-It takes some work to understand it, I ** scratched the surface of what it can do, but when you do have a grasp of it I think it’s a lot more powerful than a debugger or any of the other tools.
+It takes some work to understand it, I ** scratched the surface of what it can do, but when you do have a grasp of it I think it’s a lot more powerful than a debugger or any of the other tools, because you can hook into **.

 If you want to play around with the code from this article, you may get it by running